Crabs in a Bucket Meets Network Marketing

-Let us know if you can relate to any of the following; Working so hard only to find out people aren’t so happy for your success.
-Others, upline, downline, cross line determined to pull you down.
-Or, determined to make it happen and people become determined to see you fail instead?
-Now, there are a variety of things we could call this — but we think crabs in a bucket mentality fits quite nicely.
+Let me know if you can relate to any of the following; Working so hard only to find out people aren’t so happy about your success.
+Others, upline, downline, cross line, determined to pull you down.
+Or determined to make it happen, and people become determined to see you fail instead?
+Now, there are a variety of things we could call this — but I think crabs in a bucket mentality fits quite nicely.

-Great question.
-This mentality, also known as ‘crabs in the bucket’, is a metaphor that describes a person’s pattern of thinking specifically to how one tries to either hinder the success of another or undermine one’s achievement by finding faults and flaws in the other person’s win.
+This mentality, also known as ‘crabs in the bucket,’ is a metaphor that describes a person’s pattern of thinking specifically to how one tries to either hinder the success of another or undermine one’s achievement by finding faults and flaws in the other person’s win.

-People with crab mentality often follow a thought pattern that if they can’t have something, neither can other people.
-Just like a bucket full of crabs — some will try to climb up to freedom but the others left behind will just pull them down.
+People with a crab mentality often think that if they can’t have something, neither can other people.
+Just like a bucket full of crabs — some will try to climb up to freedom, but the others left behind will pull them down.

-In some cases these people may also be the ones refer to as negative Nancy or Debbie Downer.
-Regardless of your level of success, they exist.
-These tips will apply to the newest network marketer starting out, the seasoned leaders and even those instances of these crabs outside of the industry all together.
+In some cases, these people may also be the ones referred to as negative Nancy or Debbie Downer.
+Unfortunately, regardless of your level of success, they exist.
+These tips will apply to;

 7 Tips on Dealing with the Crabs in a Bucket